 - Click Review + send to preview the message

 Note: to save your broadcast for another time, click Save as draft.
-Drafts can be located and sent via Settings > Communications > Broadcasts later on.
+Drafts can be located and sent from the Manage workspace via Settings > Communications > Broadcasts later on.

 - Select Confirm + send when you're ready

 When composing a broadcast to your users, there are a few more options available that you may be curious about.

 The checkbox allows you to receive a copy of your broadcast to the email address associated with your Good Grants account.

 Send one email per user

 If you opt to send a broadcast to all users from a list where they may appear twice, this setting allows you to choose whether this user will receive the message once or each time they appear within the list.

 Example: you've clicked Broadcast on the Applications page.
 With Send one email per user selected, a user with five applications would receive your broadcast once.
 Should Send one email per application be selected, the user would receive five copies of the broadcast, one for every application.